BuffaloBorn/aws_cert/exam_tips.md

 * Delete marker are replicated.
 * Deleting individual versions or delete markers will not be replicated.
 * Understand what Cross Region Replication is high level.

+### S3 - Lifecycle Management

+* Can be used in conjuction wiht versioning
+* Can be applied to current versions and previous versions.
+* Following actions can now be down:
+    - Transition to the standard - Infrequent Access Storage Class (30 days after the creation date.)
+   - Archive to the Glacier Storage Class (30 days after IA, if relevant)
+* Permanently Delete